DMDcoin/diamond-contracts-core/README.md

 - `ValidatorSetHbbft`: stores the current validator set and contains the logic for choosing new validators at the beginning of each staking epoch.
 The logic uses a random seed stored in the `RandomHbbft` contract.
 Also, ValidatorSetHbbft is responsible for discovering and removing malicious validators.
 This contract is based on `reporting ValidatorSet` [described in Parity Wiki](https://wiki.parity.io/Validator-Set.html#reporting-contract).
 Check also the [ValidatorSetHbbft call graph](/docs/ValidatorSetHbbft-call-graph.png).

+- `BonusScoreSystem`: Handles the Bonus Scores that validators collect during their supportive phases.

 ## Usage